Arch Setup for Zephyrus G14

 Touchpad Gestures

 Use fusuma to get touchpad gestures.
-Create ~/.local/share/scripts/fusuma.sh
+Create ~/.local/share/scripts/fusuma.sh and add

 #!/bin/bash